Food Worker Card

 Can I stop during the training and complete it later?

 Yes.
 Your training session is good for 30 days from the day you started.
 Log back in to www.foodworkercard.wa.gov and click “Continue the course where I left off” to finish your training.
 After 30 days, your training session will expire and you will need to restart the training from the beginning.
 If you stop during the test, you will be required to restart the test from the beginning.

 My session has timed out.
 Now what do I do?

 The online training will time out after about 30 minutes of no activity.
 Sign out and then log back in to www.foodworkercard.wa.gov to complete the training.

 How do I print or reprint a card?

-After you pass the test and pay for your card, you have four days to print your card from www.foodworkercard.wa.gov for free.
+After you pass the test and pay for your card, you have thirty days to print your card from www.foodworkercard.wa.gov for free.
 After that, you can reprint your card from www.foodworkercard.wa.gov, but a replacement fee may apply.
 Check with your county of residence for reprint fees.

 How can I pay?